International reactions to the prelude to the Iraq War: Background

 President George Bush, surrounded by leaders of the House and Senate, announces the Joint Resolution to Authorize the Use of United States Armed Forces Against Iraq, October 2, 2002.

 In 2002, the United States began to campaign for the overthrow of Iraq's President, Saddam Hussein.
 The United States, under the administration of George W. Bush, argued that Saddam Hussein was a threat to global peace, a vicious tyrant, and a sponsor of international terrorism.

 Opinion on the war was greatly divided between nations.
 Some countries felt that the United States failed to prove beyond a reasonable doubt that Hussein had an active weapons program.
 Others saw the war as an act of imperialism, and charged that the United States just wanted Iraq's oil.

-On the other side, supporting countries argued that Saddam Hussein was one of the 20th Century's worst despots, and that free countries should be obliged to remove brutal dictators from power.
+On the other side, supporting countries argued that Saddam was one of the 20th Century's worst despots, and that free countries should be obliged to remove brutal dictators from power.
 Others felt that Saddam's ties to terror groups were well-established, and his weapons programs very real.
 Although the U.S. has yet to find the location of the WMDs, they did find records of bank transactions from some of Saddam's accounts that paid various suicide bombers' families $25,000 in exchange for their sons' martyrdom.
 Supporters also argue that the chemical and biological weapons that were believed to be in Saddam's control were shipped to Syria before the engagement and that the current existence of bio and chemical weapons labs in Iraq are an indication of Saddam's continued desire to produce WMDs.
 Furthermore, supporters point out that although the U.S. does have oil interests in the Middle East, so do the Islamic terror cells who want to gain control of the oil in an effort to pressure the western world.
 Additionally, they argue that the U.N. rejected the invasion of Iraq because of their involvement in the "Oil for Food Scandal", (established in 1995), in which U.N. and Iraqi officials skimmed money to allegedly bribe U.N. officials.
 Peter van Walsum, the former chairman of the Iraq sanctions committee from 1999 to 2000, speculated in a recent book that Iraq deliberately divided the U.N.
 Security Council by awarding contracts to France, Russia, and China but not the United Kingdom or United States.
 Coincidentally it was France and Russia who were leading the opposition to the invasion of Iraq.
 He also claimed that sanctions were not effective and that the lack of Iraqi cooperation was designed to exacerbate the suffering of his own people.
 Other allegations included a $400,000 contribution from Shaker al-Kaffaji, and Iraqi-American businessman to produce a film by ex-UN inspector Scott Ritter discrediting the weapons searches.